MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-benefits-aca-reports.md

 ---

-# Generate Affordable Care Act (ACA) reports
+# Generate ACA reports

-Functionality is available to assist employers that need to track the information reported on forms 1095-B and 1095-C in support of the **Employer Mandate** portion of the Affordable Care Act.
+Affordable Care Act (ACA) reporting assists employers who need to track the information reported on forms 1095-B and 1095-C in support of the **Employer Mandate** portion of the Affordable Care Act.

+> [!NOTE]
-> Note this functionality is only enabled for legal entities in the United States.
+> ACA reporting is only enabled for legal entities in the United States.

 ## Getting started